magarittenguyen/magarittenguyen.github.io/_posts/2022-10-12-STT558-project2-group2c-blog-post.md

 > - Added summary stats like a five number summary on protein content (g) ...
 > - Plotting: bar, histogram, boxplot, scatterplot overlay, own scatter plot, scattter plot with regression over lay (mostly looking at protein content in vegan and vegatarian food)
 > - Some interesting findings, there are recipes that have higher protein content than even non vegetarian reipes... makes sense eggs high protein (especially egg whites)
+> - During this entire process we had to communicate and pull, commit, and push as necessary

 Some interesting findings for our specific vingette examples: